deadlysyn/archer/README.md

 nicely with
 [systemd-netword](https://wiki.archlinux.org/index.php/Systemd-networkd) and
 [systemd-resolved](https://wiki.archlinux.org/index.php/Systemd-resolved).
+This also meant dropping [nm-applet](https://aur.archlinux.org/packages/network-manager-applet-git) which served me well for years but is a bit bloated. `iwctl` can be used to manage wireless connections.
+I'm working on a dmenu-based network picker for more WM-integrated UX, without the need to run a system tray or pull in another dependency (dmenu is also used as a run menu and general prompter).

 Speaking of [systemd])(https://wiki.archlinux.org/index.php/Systemd), I was never a fan.
 I didn't object because it wasn't a solid init system,